Intensive Outpatient Program (IOP) Near Me

 What is the Intensive Outpatient Program Admissions Process?

-Intensive outpatient program (IOP) admittance procedures may vary from facility to facility and program to program.
+Intensive outpatient program (IOP) admittance procedures may vary from program to program and program to program.
 Therefore, to learn more about the program’s particular admissions procedure, it’s advised to contact them directly.
 Nevertheless, the following general steps are usually part of an IOP admissions process:

 - Initial Assessment: An initial assessment is the first stage in the admissions procedure to ascertain whether the IOP suits your needs.
 Examining your medical and psychiatric history, drug use history, and current mental health and substance use symptoms may also be part of this, which may require a phone or in-person interview.